Donating

 - Understanding how to implement TBRI methods for resolving conflicts and camper issues

+Kitchen staff is needed for Camp Week #1 only.
 Our kitchen staff works tirelessly to provide healthy and delicious meals and snacks for our campers and staff three times a day.
 The menu is planned by our Kitchen Coordinator and the entire ktichen staff works hard to bring it all to fruition.
 The kitchen staff is responsible for all meals and also special event foods (birthday party, evening snacks, desserts for counselors, special occasion meals for staff, etc.) This job does not have as much face-time with campers, but is an extremely important part of camp.
 Every year our campers tell us how amazing our food was.
 Food insecurities are a reality for many of our kids and so the reliable meals are not to be taken for granted.
-We love our kitchen crew!Activity Coordinator: FILLED for 2025
+We love our kitchen crew!Activity Coordinator:

 - Planning creative activities that promote the process (not the product), and some that reinforce the camp theme.